-If you want to quit smoking, there’s are a number of small changes that you can make to your lifestyle in order to resist the temptation of lighting up.
+If you want to quit smoking, there’s are some small changes that you can make to your lifestyle to resist the temptation of lighting up:

 Make plans to quit

 Make yourself a promise by setting a date and sticking to it.
 Just because you have an event coming up doesn’t mean you have to socially smoke.
 Weddings, parties and nights out are all times where you’re most likely to light up in the name of socialising but do your best to stick to your promises.